ArnElite/CanaryFileWatcher/README.md

 # Ransomware Detection Prototype (Safe Demo)

 This project is a **classroom-safe prototype** that demonstrates ransomware-style behavior detection using canary files.
+This project is intended to be more of a proof of concept than actual real world implementation as it is.

 ## What this prototype does